kx-Huang/ChatGPT-on-WeChat/README.md

 You can change whatever `OpenAI` Models you like to handle task at different capability & time-consumption trade-off. (e.g. model with better capability costs more time to respond)

-Currently, we use the latest `text-davinci-003` model, which is:
+Currently, we use the latest `gpt-3.5-turbo` model, which is:

-> Most capable GPT-3 model.
-Can do any task the other models can do, often with higher quality, longer output and better instruction-following.
-Also supports inserting completions within text.
+> Most capable GPT-3.5 model and optimized for chat at 1/10th the cost of text-davinci-003.
+Will be updated with our latest model iteration.

 Also, for the same model, we can configure dozens of parameter (e.g. answer randomness, maximum word limit...).
 For example, for the `temperature` field: